oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 ### Add a Docker registry account

-As the goal is to trigger the pipeline execution when a new image is pushed to Docker Hub, you need to configure a docker-registry provider with Halyard.
+As the goal is to trigger the pipeline execution when a new image is pushed to Docker Hub, you need to configure a Docker Registry provider with Halyard.

 First, enable the docker-registry provider: